-How to draw a gun will show you some different ways to do this, helping you to draw them accurately every time without having to do anything too complicated.
-As you might know, if you have ever tried to draw a gun, they can be difficult to draw accurately because they are linear shapes, very precise, accurate to a thousandth of an inch maybe.
+This tutorial will show you some different ways to draw a gun, helping you to draw them accurately every time without having to do anything too complicated.
+As you might know, if you have ever tried to draw a gun, they can be difficult to draw accurately because they are linear shapes, very precise, and accurate to a thousandth of an inch, maybe.

-The first task you need to do is draw the shape of the gun or what might also be called the outline.
+The first task you need to complete is drawing the shape of the gun or what might also be called the outline.
 This is probably the most important part of the drawing because if you get this wrong, your gun will never look right, no matter how hard you try.
-The outline drawing or construction drawing, as it is often called, can be much easier to do if you have a picture to look at and copy from.
+The outline drawing, or "construction drawing," as it is often called, can be much easier to do if you have a picture to look at and copy from.

 Get a Good Picture as an Example

-If you don't have a picture to look at or a real gun to look at or you are not very familiar with guns, then to be perfectly honest you will not really have a clue as to what you are drawing and it will be very difficult to make your drawing look convincing.
-If you don't have a picture, then often the best thing to do is, go and do a search online for gun images, just type gun images into the search box and you should find more than enough interesting pictures to draw.
+If you don't have a picture to look at or a real gun to look at, or you are not very familiar with guns, then, to be perfectly honest, you will not really have a clue as to what you are drawing, and it will be very difficult to make your drawing look convincing.
+If you don't have a picture, then often the best thing to do is to go and do a search online for gun images, just type gun images into the search box, and you should find more than enough interesting pictures to draw.

-Copying from pictures is much easier than drawing from real life, as pictures are already 2 dimensional, the same as a drawing because a drawing, like a picture or photograph, can only create the illusion of 3 dimensions, which is what a real life object is: a shape with 3 dimensions, something of substance and form.
+Copying from pictures is much easier than drawing from real life, as pictures are already 2 dimensional, the same as a drawing because a drawing, like a picture or a photograph, can only create the illusion of 3 dimensions, which is what a real-life object is: a shape with three dimensions, something of substance and form.
 You will find some images of a gun below that you can draw if you don't have one.

-The grid reference method of how to draw a gun is executed by drawing a grid over the picture you want to draw and then making another corresponding grid over your drawing area.
-The grid needs to be either the same size or in direct proportion, to the grid you have made over your image.
+The grid reference method of drawing a gun is executed by drawing a grid over the picture you want to draw and then making another corresponding grid over your drawing area.
+The grid needs to be either the same size or in direct proportion to the grid you have made over your image.
 You can see an example of this below where I have made a gird reference drawing of a gun to show you as an example.

-In the image below I have placed red crosses onto the image to indicated where some of the lines of the drawing cross over the grid this is just to make it more clear where they go and to help you understand better.
+In the image below, I have placed red crosses onto the image to indicate where some of the lines of the drawing cross over the grid this is just to make it more clear where they go and to help you understand better.
 I would not use these when doing a drawing in this way.

-The next method is a box construction, the main outline of the gun is to first draw as a series of boxes and then the detail is drawn into the boxes.
-This enables you to get the perspective of the gun accurate before you start to draw in the detail, this method is often used for drawing all sorts of different objects, not just guns and is most commonly seen used when drawing cars.
+The next method is box construction; the main outline of the gun is first drawn as a series of boxes, and then the detail is drawn into the boxes.
+This enables you to get the perspective of the gun accurate before you start to draw in detail; this method is often used for drawing all sorts of different objects, not just guns, and is most commonly seen used when drawing cars.

 Demonstration Partly Using the Box Method

-Below you can see a video where I have drawn this gun free hand, using a combination of this box method as the starting point, so as to give the basic shape of the barrel and then building onto the barrel to create the rest of the gun.
+Below, you can see a video where I have drawn this gun-free hand, using a combination of this box method as the starting point so as to give the basic shape of the barrel and then build onto the barrel to create the rest of the gun.
 The video has been speeded up, so it is not very long and should help to further give you some idea of how this can be used.

 Using Box Alignment

-Box alignment can be used to draw a gun as well as anything else really, if you look at the image below I have drawn a box around the gun in red.
-This box snugly fits to the outermost edges of the gun.
+Box alignment can be used to draw a gun as well as anything else, really; if you look at the image below, I have drawn a box around the gun in red.
+This box snugly fits the outermost edges of the gun.